Things To Do In Dubai

 There are public stables that offer riding lessons.
 You should choose a horse that goes well with you.
 Mares are easier to handle and suitable for beginners, while professionals usually use stallions due to their roughness and difficulty taming.

-Also, horse riding is more than a hobby.
-It develops balance, muscle strength, and blood circulation, increasing agility and reflex.
+Horse riding is also more than a hobby.
+It develops balance, muscle strength, and blood circulation, increasing agility and reflexes.

 Horses and especially Arabian Horses are marvelous creatures.
 This is your opportunity actually to ride them.
 Traveling on something that has a mind of its own is very different than being in a car.
 Definitely worth experiencing.

-Desert sand is impossible to tread on.
-That’s why the Bedouin folks resorted to camels.
+Desert sand is impossible to tread on, so the Bedouins resorted to camels.
 Nowadays, we have large SUVs to conquer these terrains at mind-blowing speeds.
 If you want to make it more stylish, there is a Quad bike.

-Quad bikes are a beast of off-road biking in the uneven desert landscape.
-This fully all-terrain adaptation of a motorcycle will give you the freedom and speed to explore the sand.
+Quad bikes are beasts of off-road biking in uneven desert landscapes.
+This fully all-terrain motorcycle adaptation will give you the freedom and speed to explore the sand.

 You can rent a quad bike in many places, especially if you take the many roads toward Hatta from Dubai.
 But many desert safari packages let you tool around with All-Terrain Vehicles (i.e., quad bikes) and other desert adventures.
 Rental shops will require you to pay a refundable deposit.